ledsoft/kbss-website/openmic_workflow.md

 ### How To Create The Posts:

+If you have access to GitHub actions (tab `Actions`) of this repository, they can help you create posts [semi-automatically](#using-github-action).
+Otherwise, you have to do it [manually](#manually).

+#### Using Github Action

+There are two GitHub that can be used to create posts: one for [sessions](https://github.com/kbss-cvut/kbss-website/actions/workflows/open-mic-summary-post.yml) and one for [announcements](https://github.com/kbss-cvut/kbss-website/actions/workflows/open-mic-announcement-post.yml).
+The actions can be started using `Run workflow` button which opens a modal dialog to enter required information (e.g. date of the session).
+After a successful run of the workflow, a pull request (PR) is created, which one can revise and fine-tune.

+#### Manually

 There are two templates, one for [sessions](_drafts/open-mic-session-template.markdown) and one for [announcements](_drafts/open-mic-announcement-template.markdown).
 Templates are located in the `_drafts` folder and contain instructions: